-- 1. Applicants to any graduate program must hold a baccalaureate degree from a regionally-accredited college or university. - 2.
+- 1. Applicants to any graduate program must hold a baccalaureate degree from a regionally accredited college or university. - 2.
 Application Forms: Prospective graduate students may access the application forms and related materials online at www.hputx.edu through the category entitled "Future Students/Apply to HPU Online."
-Application packets may be obtained from the School of Christian Studies for the Master of Arts in Youth Ministry or Master of Arts in Theology and Ministry or Accelerated Bachelor of Arts/Master of Arts, from the School of Business for the Master of Business Administration or BBA Accounting/MBA Integrated Program, and from the School of Education for the Master of Education in Instructional Leadership or Master of Education in Sport and Wellness Leadership. - 3.
+Application packets may be obtained from the School of Christian Studies for the Master of Arts in Youth Ministry or Master of Arts in Theology and Ministry or Accelerated Bachelor of Arts/Master of Arts, from the School of Business for the Master of Business Administration or BBA Accounting/MBA Integrated Program, and from the School of Education for the Master of Education in Instructional Leadership or Master of Education in Sport and Wellness Leadership, or the School of Humanities for the Master of Arts in Criminal Justice. - 3.
 Applicants for admission to graduate programs must submit the following materials: - a.
 Application Form (available on-line) Applicants should possess proven ability in both oral and written communication.
 The application form is included in the application packet. - b.
 Official Transcripts Transcripts must be sent directly from each institution attended by the applicant as an undergraduate, post-baccalaureate, or graduate student.
-The student's prior academic performance will be an important criterion in admission to the program. - For the Master of Arts in Youth Ministry and the Master of Arts in Theology and Ministry, students may transfer up to twelve hours of equivalent graduate coursework from an accredited university.

-For the Master of Business Administration, a maximum of 6 semester hours of equivalent graduate work may be transferred provided the student did not complete the previous degree and subject to approval by the director of the MBA program.

-For the Master of Education in Instructional Leadership, students may transfer up to nine hours of relevant graduate coursework, at the discretion of the University.

-For the Master of Education in Sport and Wellness Leadership, students may transfer up to six hours of relevant graduate coursework, at the discretion of the University.
+The student's prior academic performance will be an important criterion in admission to the program. - Master of Arts in Youth Ministry and the Master of Arts in Theology and Ministry students may transfer up to twelve hours of equivalent graduate coursework from an accredited university. - Master of Business Administration a maximum of 6 semester hours of equivalent graduate work may be transferred provided the student did not complete the previous degree and subject to approval by the director of the MBA program. - Master of Education in Instructional Leadership students may transfer up to nine hours of relevant graduate coursework, at the discretion of the University. - Master of Education in Sport and Wellness Leadership students may transfer up to six hours of relevant graduate coursework, at the discretion of the University. - Master of Science in Criminal Justice students may transfer up to six hours of relevant graduate coursework, at the discretion of the University and with approval of the MSCRJ Graduate Program Coordinator.